LeksoKashia/Recipes/README.md

 ## Welcome to our Recipe Management System!

 Welcome to our Recipe Management System!
-This system allows users to add, edit, delete, and favorite recipes, making it easier to organize and access their favorite dishes.
+This system makes it easy for you to organize and access your favorite recipes.
+You can add, edit, delete, and favorite recipes hassle-free.

 ### Features

 #### Search Functionality
-Upon visiting the website, users are greeted with a search bar and a message indicating that there are currently no recipes available.
-After adding recipes, users can utilize the search function to filter recipes by title and ingredients.
-The search feature dynamically filters the displayed recipes based on any matching letters or words in the recipe titles or ingredients.
+When you visit our website, you'll see a search bar.
+If you haven't added any recipes yet, it'll let you know.
+Once you've added recipes, you can use the search bar to find recipes by their titles or ingredients.
+Just type in what you're looking for, and the system will show you matching recipes in real-time.

 #### Recipe Actions
-Each recipe displayed on the website comes with two buttons:
+Each recipe has two buttons:

-- **View Button**: Redirects users to a detailed page for the selected recipe.
+- **View Button**: Takes you to a detailed page for that recipe.
-- **Actions Button**: Provides users with various actions they can perform on the recipe, including:
+- **Actions Button**: Offers various options:
-  - Edit: Allows users to modify the recipe details, add more ingredients, or update instructions.
+  - Edit: Modify the recipe details, ingredients, or instructions.
-  - Delete: Deletes the recipe from the system.
+  - Delete: Remove the recipe from the system.
-  - Add to Favorites: Adds the recipe to the user's favorites list.
+  - Add to Favorites: Save the recipe to your favorites list.

 #### Favorites Management
-Users can access their favorite recipes by clicking on the "Favorites" navigation item.
-Here, they can view all their favorite recipes and easily remove them from their favorites list.
-Deleting a recipe from the system automatically removes it from the favorites list if it has been favorited.
+You can access your favorite recipes by clicking on "Favorites."
+Here, you'll see all your favorite recipes and can easily remove them from the list.
+If you delete a recipe from the system, it's automatically removed from your favorites too.

+#### Setup
+1. Clone the repository.
+2. Navigate to the Recipes folder.
+3. Run `npm install`.
+4. If you don't have it already, install json-server globally: `npm install -g json-server`.
+5. Go to the src/json-server folder and run `json-server --watch recipes.json`.
+6. Run `ng serve -o` to start the server and open the system in your browser.